danielwine/zyntracker-web/README.md

 <code>ZSS snapshot files</code> (along with the encoded binary <code>RIFF</code> sequence data) and convert the extracted patterns into ToneJS sequences that can be played back (and edited) using the <code>Web Audio / ToneJS API</code>.
 This is
 the only third-party library used.

+## Web application

+The current running version of the app is available here: [zyntracker.web.app](https://zyntracker.web.app/)

 ## Project State

-This webapp is in the *early stages of development* (version 0.0.1), but basic features are working.
+This webapp is in the _early stages of development_ (version 0.0.1), but basic features are working.

 Currently implemented: